michalkonecny/caern-cca2021-slides/docs/cca-slides.md

 Notes:

 1. The plan is to start with a reminder of what exact real computation looks like using a few examples, and why it is desirable to do a formal verification / certification of such programs.
-2. Then I will review several existing approaches and show how ours differs from them,
+2. Then I will review several existing approaches and show they differ and what they have in commonc,
 3. followed by key details of our approach, namely formal axiomatisation of the real numbers
 4. and their relation to standard classical real numbers present in Coq.
 5. Finally, I will evaluate the approach from various angles and outline further work.